TypiCMS/Base/readme.md

 ### Configuration

-1. Set available locales and the default locale in config/translatable.php
+1. Set locales in config/translatable.php.
+2. Set fallback_locale in config/app.php.
+3. Set main_locale_in_url in config/typicms.php to true or false.
-2. Cache driver is set to memcached.
-You can change it to another taggable cache system such as redis in your .env file
+4. Cache driver is set to array, you can change it to another taggable cache system such as redis or memcached in your .env file.

 ### Installation of a module